Huancarqui District: Government

+List of mayors

 Culture

 Like neighboring Majes, Huancarqui is an agricultural district.
 The area is known locally for its archeologic heritage, such as the many petroglyphs found, as well as a nearby dinosaur-themed park, and nationally for its pisco production, with its many wineries being popular.
 Fishing is also a popular activity in the district.
 Touristic attractions include outdoor sports, such as rafting or hiking, or the local gastronomy, with many of its restaurants specializing in traditional Peruvian food.

 Religion

 Religion is important among the local population, with Catholicism being held in high esteem by the local population.
 Local festivities, such as the Virgen de Chapi or Our Lady of Mount Carmel are important in the area.
 During Holy Week, local residents tend to perform traditional activities such as the Via Crucis in the surrounding mountains, as well as traditional Mass services.
-Folk leyends are also popular with locals, who claim certain areas are haunted.
+Folk legends are also popular with locals, who claim certain areas are haunted.